BastilleBSD/rocinante/docs/chapters/template.rst

 you need a newer version than what is in the pkgs.
 The solution for these cases, or a case like minecraft server that has NO compiled option, is to use the ports.
 A working example of this is the minecraft server template in the template repo.
-The main lines needed to use this is first to mount the ports directory, then compile the port.
 Below is an example of the minecraft template where this was used.

 .. code-block:: shell

   ARG MINECRAFT_MEMX="1024M"
   ARG MINECRAFT_MEMS="1024M"
   ARG MINECRAFT_ARGS=""
-  CONFIG set enforce_statfs=1;
-  CONFIG set allow.mount.fdescfs;
-  CONFIG set allow.mount.procfs;
-  RESTART
   PKG dialog4ports tmux openjdk17
-  MOUNT /usr/ports usr/ports nullfs ro 0 0
   CP etc /
   CP var /
   CMD make -C /usr/ports/games/minecraft-server install clean